 - Specific performance – When monetary damages do not make a non-breaching party whole, the breaching party may be required to perform a specific duty, often the contractual duty that was originally agreed upon.

 If you would like to discuss a potential breach of contract matter with our Texas legal team, call (713) 909-7323 to request a consultation.
-Founded in 1987, Hendershot, Cannon & Hisey, P.C. is a premier business law and business litigation law firm serving Houston, Sugar Land, Galveston and counties throughout the state of Texas.
+Founded in 1987, Hendershot, Cowart & Hisey, P.C. is a premier business law and business litigation law firm serving Houston, Sugar Land, Galveston and counties throughout the state of Texas.